 The procedure was halted in Scotland in June 2014 but reinstated in March 2017 amid claims of a whitewash independent inquiry.

-After three weeks of sleepless nights in agony, a Google search revealed she was not alone.
-Thousands globally are suffering.
-The latest country to introduce vaginal mesh implants is India.
 Angry at realising she was unwittingly involved in a massive women’s medical disaster, Kath set up Sling The Mesh campaign, officially launched 10 weeks after her operation, to use her journalist experience to help spread the word in the media about the life changing risks of this operation.

-The Facebook group now has more than 1,300 members although there are many other groups across the world – see bottom of page for details.
-The aim is to raise awareness of the risks of this 20 minute, day case operation.
+Sling The Mesh Facebook group now has more than 1,900 members – for details of other groups across the world – see bottom of page for details.
+The aim is to raise awareness of the risks of this “simple” day case operation.
 In the UK alone, the tape devices, made of mesh, to fix incontinence, have been given to more than 100,000 women in the last 10 years.

 Mesh implants are used to fix incontinence or prolapse, often caused by natural childbirth.
 High impact training, which puts pressure on the pelvic floor, can also trigger problems.
 Incontinence is a common problem for high performing athletes.
 Some suffer from the distressing condition of incontinence or prolapse due to joint hypermobility syndrome, others for no apparent reason, from a young age.